chtoucas/Narvalo.NET/docs/Issues.md

 - Find hidden Visual Studio files.
 - Find files ignored by git: `git status -u --ignored`.
 - Repair StyleCop settings.

+New script or T4 template to create tests from code contracts.

+New script to check for completeness of resources.